Science Department Courses

 0309 Full Year 1 Credit Grades 11-12

-Regents Physics follows the New York State NYSLS Physics Curriculum.
+Physics follows the New York State NYSSLS Physics Curriculum.
 Topics of study include mechanics, energy, electricity, magnetism, wave phenomena, and modern physics.
 This course emphasizes the meaning and implications of physical principles, as well as their mathematical treatment.
 Throughout the course, students will engage in hands-on laboratory activities and investigations to help them develop scientific inquiry and data analysis skills.
 Students in this course develop scientific models of real-world phenomena that are explained through the laws of physics.
 The curriculum also requires that students engage in explorations of crosscutting concepts, such as patterns, cause and effect, and systems and system models, and science and engineering practices.
 This course is an introductory, algebra-based physics course, designed primarily for students who intend to pursue a four-year college degree.
 Successful completion of this course requires a strong background in Geometry and Algebra 2 concepts.
 Strong background in math is critical in this course.
-This course has a mandatory lab requirement and culminates with the Physics Regents Examination in June (required).
+This course has a mandatory 1200-minute lab requirement, 3 required state labs, and culminates with a required Regents Exam in June.
+Prerequisites: Biology, Earth and Space Science, Chemistry.
+Recommended preparation: Algebra 2 and concurrent enrollment in Pre-calculus or AP Mathematics.

 PHYSICS/CHS